lunapaint/png-codec/README.md

 ## Dependencies

-The library has the single dependency [pako](https://github.com/nodeca/pako) which provides the compression/decompression capabilities needed to read various png chunks.
+The library has the single runtime dependency [pako](https://github.com/nodeca/pako) which provides the compression/decompression capabilities needed to read various png chunks.

 ## References